team-nameless/nameless-discord-bot/CONTRIBUTING.md

     - When making commands:
         - We expect that the function's name should be the command's name.
             - Exceptions:
-                - You have a better name for it.
                 - Context menu commands: We use `{message/user}_context_menu_{command_name}` for that
         - We expect that the function parameter's name should be the command parameter's name.
-            - Exceptions:
-                - You have a better name for it.

 - Committing conventions:
     - Use present tense.